Minimizing Workspace Stress

 After a few weeks, Ling realizes that her stress levels have increased, and that her productivity has dropped.
 She is also more irritable with her team and with her family at home.

 After meeting with her boss to discuss the problem, they agree to make several small changes to her office.
-Now, her work space is well-lit and inviting, and the air is warm and comfortable.
-Ling is now able to telecommute two days a week, and, while she can still hear telephones and her colleagues' conversations when she's in the office, she listens to "white noise" through her headphones and is rarely interrupted by these sounds.
+Now, her workspace is well-lit and inviting, and the air is warm and comfortable.
+Ling is now able to work from home two days a week, and, while she can still hear phones and her colleagues' conversations when she's in the office, she listens to "white noise" through her headphones and is rarely interrupted by these sounds.